 Prominent pyramidal structure projecting from the medial side

-Critical for the inner contour of the ankle
+Critical for the inner contour of your ankle

 Articulates with the talus bone